zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 \omega * \sqrt{\left(j -  \frac{v v^T \Sigma j}{v ^T \Sigma v} \right) ^T \Sigma \left( j -  \frac{v v^T \Sigma j}{v ^T \Sigma v}  \right) }
 $$

-Where \omega is some constant.
+Where $\omega$ is some constant.
 We also said that all players above a certain value threshold were picked, so the player is definitely below that in terms of overall value, but how far below?
 We can also approximate that by the standard deviation and another parameter called $\gamma$

 $$
 \gamma * \sqrt{\left(j -  \frac{v v^T \Sigma j}{v ^T \Sigma v} \right) ^T \Sigma \left( j -  \frac{v v^T \Sigma j}{v ^T \Sigma v}  \right) }